-According to the International Talent Mobility Report launched today by ACCA, the global body for professional accountants, and leading recruitment firm Robert Half International, many finance and accounting professionals want to gain international experience, but few firms in Asia Pacific are offering overseas career opportunities.
+According to the International Talent Mobility Report launched today by ACCA, the global body for professional accountants, and leading recruitment firm Robert Half, many finance and accounting professionals want to gain international experience, but few firms in Asia Pacific are offering overseas career opportunities.
 This is one key finding of the International Talent Mobility Report, which examines the forces driving the movement of the finance and accounting talent pool.

 The research is based on a survey of ACCA members and employers, and Robert Half business contacts in the finance, accounting and banking sectors in Hong Kong and Singapore, many of whom have hiring authority.
 The survey, which includes 645 respondents from Hong Kong and 793 from Singapore, was conducted by an independent research organisation in June 2011.